-- Three (3) days accumulated unexcused absence: A warning letter will be sent to the parent/guardian. - Five (5) days accumulated unexcused absence: The parent/guardian, technical teacher, and home school will receive written notification; a warning of 10 day rule as outlined in letter "d" will be given. - Eight (8) days accumulated unexcused absence: The parent/guardian, technical teacher, and home school will receive written notification. - Ten (10) days accumulated unexcused absence: The parent/guardian, technical teacher, and home school will receive written notification. - Fifteen (15) days accumulated absence: The parent/guardian, technical teacher and home school will be notified that with any subsequent days of absence, the note must be in the form of a doctor's note to be considered excused. - Ten (10) days of consecutive unexcused absence that meets the guidelines of Pennsylvania School Code 11.24 shall result in disenrollment from WMCTC.
+- Three (3) days accumulated unexcused absence: A warning letter will be sent to the parent/guardian. - Five (5) days accumulated unexcused absence: The parent/guardian, technical teacher, and home school will receive written notification. - Eight (8) days accumulated unexcused absence: The parent/guardian, technical teacher, and home school will receive written notification. - Fifteen (15) days accumulated absence: The parent/guardian, technical teacher and home school will be notified that with any subsequent days of absence, the note must be in the form of a doctor's note to be considered excused. - Ten (10) days of consecutive unexcused absence that meets the guidelines of Pennsylvania School Code 11.24 shall result in disenrollment from WMCTC.
 The technical teacher, sending school principal and parent/guardian will be notified in writing after five (5) consecutive days have been accumulated and when the ten (10) consecutive days of unexcused absence have been accumulated.